mocktools/ruby-dns-mock/README.md

 # are optional params.
 By default creates dns mock server with
 # empty records.
 A free port for server will be randomly assigned
 # in the range from 49152 to 65535, if record not found exception
 # won't raises.
+Please note if you specify zero port number,
+# free port number will be randomly assigned as a server port too.
-Returns current dns mock server
+# Returns current dns mock server
 dns_mock_server = DnsMock.start_server(records: records) # => DnsMock::Server instance

 # returns current dns mock server port